-To celebrate the launch of sailing superyacht Sybaris, commissioned by Bill Duker, we bring you this interview from our archive, in which Duker gave us the inside story on the build of the Perini Navi yacht.
-This was first published in March 2015.
+To celebrate _Sybaris _being named Sailing Yacht of the Year at the World Superyacht Awards 2017, we bring you this interview from our archive, in which Duker gave us the inside story on the build of the Perini Navi yacht.

 Superyacht owner Bill Duker was always the man with a plan – until, as he tells Stewart Campbell and Sacha Bonsor, a health scare forced his life philosophy to change.
 The upside?
 A new 70 metre ketch, Sybaris, from which he will live every day to the full.

 Life is what happens to you when you’re busy making other plans, goes the famous John Lennon lyric.
 It’s a line that rings true for lawyer-turned-software mogul and multiple yacht owner Bill Duker, after being told he might die before seeing one of his life’s dreams – owning a 70 metre sailing yacht – realised.
 “When I heard it (cancer) was in my lymph nodes, the worst bit was thinking that I couldn’t make plans,” he recalls, as we cluster around a saloon table on the big Perini Navi Perseus3 at the Monaco Yacht Show.
 “I’m somebody who has always lived with a plan.”